wso2/docs-apk/en/docs/control-plane/apk-as-gateway-in-apim/start-apk-cp-to-dp-vms.md

 4. Configure as required to add the Kubernetes Gateway as a gateway in `kg-values.yaml`

-    - Add the following configuration under `wso2.apk` section
+    - Add the following configuration under the `wso2.apk` section

         ``` yaml
         cp: